cstarcher/pysaf/README.md

 ##### Linux

+There is no binary package for Linux.
+You will need to download the source code.

 If you receive an ImportError for Tkinter, you will need to install the python-tk package.

 ```
 sudo apt-get install python3-tk
 ```

-##### Command Line
+##### Source

-If you are running this application from the command line, you should install Python version 3.5 or higher.
+To execute the source code, you should install Python version 3.5 or higher.
 This application only uses modules in the Python Standard Library.

 ```
 python3 main.py